zdravkov/kendo-docs/api/javascript/ui/dropdownlist.md

 ### text

-Gets or sets the text of the dropdownlist.
+Gets or sets the text of the DropDownList.

 #### Parameters